 In the Delft method, the grammar is in the texts.
 It is hidden there, and grammar structures are repeated and repeated.
 Verbs, plurals, word order, and all of them.

 As said before, children learn the language without grammar rules.
 They learn to speak by imitation.
 Also, children discover similarities between words and word constructions, and they draw their conclusions.
 However, they do this unconsciously, finding out language rules without the help of grammar books.
 The founders of the method decided that Delft’s learning should be natural, like that of children.
-Students should find out similarities themselves and infer grammar rules from text.
+Students should find out similarities themselves and infer grammar rules from the text.
 We discovered grammar rules learning our native tongue- so we can when learning Dutch as a second language!

 Grammar is not difficult

 This explains why the Delft method limits formal grammar rules.
 The method has an accompanying grammar book, De Delftse Grammatica.
 Grammatica is niet moeilijk.
 It has the essentials, plus a small number of exercises.
 Students of the Suitcase talen optional Grammar Module asked us to explain more and add exercises- and we did.